patrickweng7/vip/Notebook-Rayan-Khoury.md

 •	Algorithms: Various evolutionary algorithms to create a solution or best individual
 1. Randomly Initialize population
 2. Determine fitness of population
-3. Repeat
+3. Repeat:
  	* Select parents from population
         * Perform crossover on parents creating population
  	* Perform mutation of population
  	* Determine fitness of population
  	* Continue until best individual is found